Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Causal mixed models

+In the case of confounding-effect heterogeneity, the distribution of $\varepsilon$ in \eqref{CH3mixedmodel} should depend on the level of the confounders.
+Indeed, when model \eqref{CH3LVmodel} is extended as where $\tilde{X}_{i}$ equals $0$ if $X_{i}=0.7$ and $1$ otherwise and $Z_{Xi} ~{\sim}~ \mathcal{N}(0,\tau_{X}^{2})$, the model is well specified and the ICE distribution can be accurately represented with the $Z_{1}$ distribution as presented in Figure \ref{CH3FIGschB}.

-The distribution of $Z_{1}$ is also not representative for the distribution of the ICE when $\epsilon$ is not approximately Gaussian distributed.
-Then, the $Z_{1}$ distribution obtained by fitting model \eqref{eq:GLMM} or \eqref{CH} is a mixture of the exposure effect distribution and the deviation of the distribution of $\epsilon$ from normality, such that the model will better fit the data of the exposed individuals.
-This problem can be verified by evaluating the fit to the data of the unexposed individuals and might be solved by assuming a Gaussian mixture distribution for $\epsilon$.
+Similarly, the $Z_{1}$ distribution does not represent the ICE distribution when the $N_{Yx}$ distribution cannot be approximated with the proposed distribution of $\varepsilon$.
+Then, the $Z_{1}$ distribution obtained by fitting model \eqref{CH3mixedmodel} is a mixture of $U_{1x}$ and the deviation of the distribution of $N_{Yx}$ from the proposed distribution for $\varepsilon$, such that the model will better fit the data of the exposed individuals.
+This problem can be verified by evaluating the fit to the data of the unexposed individuals and might be solved using a more flexible distribution for $\varepsilon$.